rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ![](/img/strategic-sourcing-rainbow-gradient-with-bubbles-600x460.png)
 </div>

-Now we have a succinct visual representation of our current sourcing model.
+Now we have a succinct visual representation of our current and desired sourcing model.
 (We'll discuss how to interpret it in the next step.

 <div align="right"><small><a href="#toc">(click here to return to the table of contents)</a></small></div>